 Many expatriates find that the Cigna Global Medical plan is well designed as a health and medical insurance for Mexico.
 The plan features worldwide coverage and you have the option to include the US and Canada as well.
 Securing a private insurance plan will allow you to choose your doctor or hospital – including private facilities – and can be annually renewed to give you the protection you need year after year.

 Furthermore, you will have the option to seek treatment either in Mexico or at home.
-Many international health and medical insurance plans also provide translation services which may be helpful in Mexico if you are not as familiar with Spanish.
+Many international health insurance plans also provide translation services which may be helpful in Mexico if you are not as familiar with Spanish.

 You might also be interested in reading our information about Healthcare and Hospitals in Mexico.